increasing your chocolate knowledge

 increasing your chocolate knowledge will help you make better decisions

-I’ve been studying, enjoying, and researching artisanal chocolate since 2009 and during that time, have visited more than 20 countries and cocoa plantations/farms in more than 10 of those locales.
+I’ve been immersed in the world of artisanal chocolate since 2009 and during that time, have researched, celebrated, and enjoyed chocolate in more than 20 countries and on cocoa plantations/farms in more than a dozen of those locales.
 There is so much to learn about the world of chocolate and cacao culture.
 Pictured above is Leslie at Cylie Patisserie & Chocolaterie in Ottawa, Canada, showing off some of the beautifully artistic work of her chocolatier husband, Cyril.

 chocolate-knowledge